javascript-tutorial/en.javascript.info/1-js/09-classes/02-class-inheritance/article.md

 First to say, from all that we've learned till now, it's impossible for `super` to work at all!

 Yeah, indeed, let's ask ourselves, how it could technically work?
 When an object method runs, it gets the current object as `this`.
 If we call `super.method()` then, it needs to retrieve the `method` from the prototype of the current object.
-How JavaScript engine should get the prototype of `this`?

 The task may seem simple, but it isn't.
-The engine could try to get the method from `[[Prototype]]` of `this`, as `this.__proto__.method`.
-Unfortunately, that doesn't work.
+The engine knows the current object `this`, so it could get the parent `method` as `this.__proto__.method`.
+Unfortunately, such a "naive" solution won't work.

 Let's demonstrate the problem.
 Without classes, using plain objects for the sake of simplicity.